-In order to improve operation performance, from early 2022, the Company started to introduce its SaaS services to customers.
+The Company plans to optimize its internet resources cost investment strategy to improve the gross profit margin of its core business and to further strengthen the accounts receivables collection management, and negotiate with major suppliers for more favorable payment terms, all of which will help to substantially increase the cashflows from operations.
+In addition, to further improve its liquidity, the Company plans to reduce its operating costs through optimizing the personnel structure among different offices, and reduce its office leasing spaces, if needed.
+Beginning in early 2022, the Company introduced its SaaS services to customers.
 The Company's SaaS services are provided based on technologies of its self-developed Blockchain Integrated Framework ("BIF") platform.
-The subscriptions of the Company's BIF platform enable its clients to utilize the BIF platform as an enterprise management software to record, share and storage operating data on-chain, and/or to generate unique designed Non-fungible Token ("NFTs") for their IPs and certificates.
-Although the unexpected long-time quarantine and business shutdown measures for COVID-19 epidemic control incurred throughout fiscal 2022 adversely affected the Company's promotion of the SaaS services, and revenues from the new SaaS services business and its profitability have not met the Company's expectations, the Company still expects the new SaaS services business to bring in positive cash flow and help to improve liquidity, as these services are provided based on technologies of the Company's self-developed software platform, which does not need any further material cash outflow to other third-party service providers.
+The BIF platform enables the Company's clients to utilize the BIF platform as an enterprise management software to record, share and storage operating data on-chain, and/or to generate unique designed Non-fungible Token ("NFTs") for their IPs and certificates.
+While the COVID-19 epidemic and the associated extended quarantine and business shutdown measures throughout fiscal 2022 adversely affected the Company's SaaS services promotion, and revenues from the new SaaS services business and its profitability have not met the Company's expectations, the Company still expects these services to generate positive cash flow and improve liquidity since they rely on technologies of its self-developed software platform, thus reducing the need for substantial cash outflow to third-party service providers.
+In March 2024, the Company acquired a 51% equity interest in Yi En (Beijing) Technology Co., Ltd. ("Beijing Yi En") at a total consideration of RMB1 to expand our internet advertising and the distribution of the right to use search engine marketing services in the PRC with the expectation that the acquisition can synergize with our existing businesses and provide economies of scale that will generate operating profits and additional cash inflow in the n